nebari-dev/nebari-slurm/docs/remotedev.md

 journalctl -u jupyterhub
 ```

-SlurmSpawner logs are in a file in a home folder (maybe not vagrant user), in a file called .slurmspawner or similar.
+SlurmSpawner logs are stored in the worker nodes in the home folder of the user running JupyterLab, eg. /home/example-user/.jupyterhub_slurmspawner_9.log